xXleowXx/gitlab-charts/doc/quickstart/index.md

 # Test the GitLab chart on GKE or EKS

-This guide serves as a concise but complete documentation about how to install the Cloud Native GitLab chart with default values on Google Kubernetes Engine (GKE) or Amazon Elastic Kubernetes Service (EKS).
+This guide serves as a concise but complete documentation about how to install the GitLab chart with default values on Google Kubernetes Engine (GKE) or Amazon Elastic Kubernetes Service (EKS).

 By default, the GitLab chart includes an in-cluster PostgreSQL, Redis, and